ruzickap/k8s-istio-workshop/docs/lab-01/README.md

 ```

 ::: danger STOP
-Modify the Terraform variable file!
+Modify the OpenStack access credentials in the following Terraform variable file!
 :::

 ```bash